law-HCLC-attorneys-fees | sanctions in med-mal suit in the form of attorney's fees |

 2. Evidence Submitted

-consider in determining the reasonableness of a fee.
+should consider in determining the reasonableness of a fee.
 Arthur Andersen & Co. v.
 Perry Equip.
-Corp., 945 S.W.2d
+Corp.,

-questions involved, and the skill required to perform the legal service properly; (2) the likelihood that the
+difficulty of the questions involved, and the skill required to perform the legal service properly; (2) the

-acceptance of the particular employment will preclude other employment by the lawyer; (3) the fee customarily
+likelihood that the acceptance of the particular employment will preclude other employment by the lawyer; (3)

-relationship with the client; (7) the experience, reputation, and ability of the lawyer or lawyers performing the
+the professional relationship with the client; (7) the experience, reputation, and ability of the lawyer or lawyers

-services; and (8) whether the fee is fixed or contingent on results obtained or uncertainty of collection before the
+performing the services; and (8) whether the fee is fixed or contingent on results obtained or uncertainty of

 Methodist submitted testimony of its counsel, via affidavit, regarding the amount of fees it had incurred in its

-W. Scott Jr., Methodist's counsel in the trial court, affirmed that he was qualified to opine on the legal fees
+Dwight W. Scott Jr., Methodist's counsel in the trial court, affirmed that he was qualified to opine on the legal

-charged in the case in light of the fact that he had been licensed since 2000 and was familiar with fees charged
+fees charged in the case in light of the fact that he had been licensed since 2000 and was familiar with fees

-for cases of this type and complexity.
-Scott's affidavit stated that the legal fees incurred during various
+charged for cases of this type and complexity.
+Scott's affidavit stated that the legal fees incurred during

-actions--including reviewing pleadings, medical records and related documents; investigating the Mitchells'
+various actions--including reviewing pleadings, medical records and related documents; investigating the

-complaints against the numerous defendants; compiling the facts surrounding Mr. Mitchell's medical treatment;
+Mitchells' complaints against the numerous defendants; compiling the facts surrounding Mr. Mitchell's medical

-preparing responsive pleadings; retaining experts; conducting "numerous" interviews; and preparing and
+treatment; preparing responsive pleadings; retaining experts; conducting "numerous" interviews; and

-presenting Methodist's objections and motion to dismiss--amounted to $19,925.20.
-In his affidavit, Scott opined
+preparing and presenting Methodist's objections and motion to dismiss--amounted to $19,925.20.
+In his

-was unreasonable in light of the fact that no discovery had yet occurred in the case.
-The record does not reflect,
+Methodist was unreasonable in light of the fact that no discovery had yet occurred in the case.
+The record

-however, that the Mitchells filed or obtained a ruling upon any objections to the sufficiency of Scott's affidavit.
+does not reflect, however, that the Mitchells filed or obtained a ruling upon any objections to the sufficiency

 The trial court awarded $ 9,977.60--an amount approximately half of the total attorney's fees sought by

-fees, we conclude that there is more than a scintilla of evidence to support the amount of the award.
-Accordingly,
+attorney's fees, we conclude that there is more than a scintilla of evidence to support the amount of the

-the trial court did not abuse its discretion by awarding $ 9,977.60 in attorney's fees to Methodist.
+award.
+Accordingly, the trial court did not abuse its discretion by awarding $ 9,977.60 in attorney's fees to

 TEXAS CAUSES OF ACTION ELEMENTS | HOUSTON CASE LAW | HOUSTON COURTS OF APPEALS |